 If you are missing a number of teeth, dentures can greatly improve your quality of life.
 First, with your restoration in place, you will have improved dental function.
 You will be able to speak more clearly and you will be able to enjoy a more varied diet.
 This is especially true if you receive an implant-supported denture, since this type of restoration will never slip out of place.
 Second, your prosthetic will dramatically enhance your appearance by replacing your missing teeth to give you a healthy and rejuvenated look.
-At the same time, it will also fill in your lips and cheeks to prevent sunken features.
+At the same time, it will support your lips and cheeks to prevent sunken features.
 With these combined effects, you can feel confident about your appearance.
 You can also feel more self-assured going out to eat, speaking in public, and laughing freely.

 After discussing your goals and assessing the state of your bite, Dr. Hancock can recommend the right denture for you.

-Types of Dentures We Offer
+Other Types of Dentures and Services

 We can provide dentures immediately following tooth extraction that restore function and appearance while facilitating the healing process.
 They will be replaced with a permanent denture when the gums heal.